DSL Builder and Evaluator

 Every DSL builder has a button labelled

-Validation ensures the right attributes are being utilised in the DSL rule.
-It will throw and error regarding the problematic attribute if it is invalid.
+Validation ensures the right attributes are being utilized in the DSL rule.
+If the DSL rule is invalid, the UI will raise an error regarding the problematic attribute.

 -